By Ann Sussman, AIA, and Janice M. Ward

-Ann Sussman is coauthor of Cognitive Architecture, Designing for How We Respond to the Built Environment and writer of the blog GeneticsofDesign.com with Janice Ward.
+Ann Sussman is coauthor of Cognitive Architecture: Designing for How We Respond to the Built Environment and writes the blog GeneticsofDesign.com with Janice Ward.
 Ward is a writer and STEAM (Science, Technology, Engineering, Art, Math) education advocate.

 3M Visual Analysis Software: tinyurl.com/hmc7lxe

 Eye Tribe: theeyetribe.com